JMacioce/AddressBook/README.md

 # Address Book
-Creating an Address Book template for an american profile to apply concepts from Contact Form project
+Creating an Address Book template for an American profile to apply concepts from Contact Form project